devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 Atheism is quite liberating.
 But at the same time, this journey has brought a small sense of sadness and some anger.
 It has also humbled me in some ways, and I have some regrets about previously held positions.

 Sadness at the energy spent on church and other “Christian” pursuits.
-Time and energy that instead could of have gone towards my dreams and goals.
-Not to mention lost income given away to churches.
+Time and energy that instead could of have gone towards my dreams and goals, not to mention lost income given away to churches.

 Regret that I held beliefs like “Homosexuals are deviants and shouldn’t be allowed to be married.”